d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-and-dataset.md

 NLI is also known as the recognizing textual entailment task.
 For example, the following pair will be labeled as *entailment* because "showing affection" in the hypothesis can be inferred from "hugging one another" in the premise.

-> Premise：Two women are hugging each other.
+> Premise: Two women are hugging each other.

-> Hypothesis：Two women are showing affection.
+> Hypothesis: Two women are showing affection.

 The following is an example of *contradiction* as "running the coding example" indicates "not sleeping" rather than "sleeping".

-> Premise：A man is running the coding example from Dive into Deep Learning.
+> Premise: A man is running the coding example from Dive into Deep Learning.

-> Hypothesis：The man is sleeping.
+> Hypothesis: The man is sleeping.

 The third example shows a *neutrality* relationship because neither "famous" nor "not famous" can be inferred from the fact that "are performing for us".

-> Premise：The musicians are performing for us.
+> Premise: The musicians are performing for us.

-> Hypothesis：The musicians are famous.
+> Hypothesis: The musicians are famous.

 NLI has been a central topic for understanding natural language.
 It enjoys wide applications ranging from